Policy last updated

 The principal must ensure that all of the pre-employment requirements are met in the employment of the casual relief teacher.
 When employing persons not known to them, principals are advised to check with previous employers to ensure that such persons are suitable to be employed.

 Persons seeking employment as a casual relief teacher should consider outlining their employment interest and availability by lodging their details on Recruitment Online.

 Principals and School Councils should also be aware of their obligations as a Public Sector Employer to avoid or manage Conflict of Interest in employment.
-Further information can be found in the conflict of interest on the Victorian Public Sector Commission website.
+Further information can be found in the on the Victorian Public Sector Commission website.

 Conditions of employment